Grief is a natural response to loss - we help you get through it, using a natural approach.

 We minister to the individual, their families, support team, and caregivers.

 We do business like we serve our community:

 "Service Above Self" -Rotary International

 Veronica J. Kovach-Dodd | Bio

-She is a Certified Christian Life Coach (CCLC), Certified Professional Life Coach (CPLC), Minister of Consolation, an expert in bereavement support, published author, freelance writer, and corporate gift basket designer.
+She is a Certified Christian Life Coach (CCLC), Certified Professional Life Coach (CPLC), Nurse, Minister of Consolation, an expert in bereavement support, published author, freelance writer, and corporate gift basket designer.